-Rather than sporadically paying them as they come in, or checking a pile on your desk every few days, you should be able to designate 2 days a month to pay your bills.
-And of course, if you want to save even more time use your bank’s online bill pay.
+Rather than sporadically paying them as they come in or checking a pile on your desk every few days, you should be able to designate 2 days a month to pay your bills.
+And of course, if you want to save even more time, use your bank’s online bill pay.

 4 Steps to Manage your Bills

 Next to each one write the day that it is due.
 If there is not a due date just leave it blank.

 I recommend the 2 days you when you get paid (if you receive a regular bi-monthly check).

-- Figure out what your monthly dollar amount needed for bills is and divide it by 2.
-If you get paid $1000 two times each month, then you will want to pay as close to $1000 worth of bills on the 15th and $1000 worth on the 1st.
+If your monthly bills total $2000, then you will want to pay as close to $1000 worth of bills on the 15th and $1000 worth on the 1st.
 Use the bills that don’t have a due date (i.e. savings accounts) to balance this out as best as possible.

 Download a bill pay template

-Of course if your bill paying days don’t balance out perfectly (paying $1000 both days) don’t spend the money!
+Of course if your bill paying days don’t balance out perfectly (paying $1000 both days), don’t spend the money!
 If you paid $700 this time, you know you will have to pay $1300 next time.
 If you don’t touch it, you know it will be there waiting.